delabere/dotfiles/README.md

 ```

 ## Nvim setup
-Neovim gets installed as part of the home-manager setup.
-But it won't find your configuration in the default home directory (`~/.config/nvim/`) unless you stow the nvim directory first.
+If you didn't use home-manager to set up nvim, you will need to move the config in this repo into your default home directory (`~/.config/nvim/`).
+Stow is used for this.

 Stow creates a symlink to the directory in our repo so that if you pull new changes in, nvim knows about it right away.